Regional Distribution of the Global population

 Difficult to attract FDI due to reduction in labour force.

-Push factor is something that compels someone to leave their own country.
+A Push factor is something that compels someone to leave their own country.
 (High unemployment)

-Pull factor is something that attracts someone to move to a country. (better political stability) (past LC question)
+A Pull factor is something that attracts someone to move to a country. (better political stability) (past LC question)

 Net Migration = inward migration - outward migration (It can be calculated as (increase in population – natural increase)